AmberLee2427/pyragify/README.md

 *   `--max-file-size`: Override the maximum file size (in bytes) to process.
 *   `--skip-patterns`: Override file patterns to skip.
 *   `--skip-dirs`: Override directories to skip.
+*   `--split-on-files`: If true, output each file as a separate chunk (default: false).
 *   `--verbose`: Enable detailed logging for debugging.

 ### Configuration (config.yaml)